icosalogic/inverter_design_manual/README.md

 Residential electrical usage has a lot of transients.
 Air conditioners, hot water heaters, ovens, etc. turn on and off.
 Many devices like microwaves, toaster ovens, and coffe makers are used for at most a few minutes at a time, at most a few times a day.
-Here is an example usage graph from my house in California.
+Here is an example usage graph from my house in California, showing the usage per minute for one day.
-The house has 100 amp electrical panel, and has gas water heater, clothes dryer, furnace and stove top.
+The house has 100 amp electrical panel, with gas water heater, clothes dryer, furnace and stove top.
 Everything else is electric.

 ![Example residential electrical usage](media/usage_20250626.png)